Pagrus major: Range and habitat

 Red seabream is a marine subtropical oceanodromous demersal fish, found in the Northwest Pacific from the northeastern part of the South China Sea (Philippines excluded) northward to Japan.
 Adult fish live near the bottom of reefs at 30–200 meters deep, and are often solitary.
 Juveniles live in shallower waters.

+Feeding

+Red seabream feeds on a wide variety of prey, which is influenced by individual life stage and seasonal changes.
+Juveniles will switch from a diet mainly consisting of small prey, such as Anomura and brittle stars, to feeding more on crabs, mantis shrimps, and cephalopods, which are larger and harder to capture.
+When they are fully grown, other fish will become their potential prey as well.
+In terms of food composition, cephalopods is the dominant part throughout the year, while crabs appearing mostly during summer and fall.

 Life cycle

 Red seabream spawns between February and August, when they swim from deeper waters to shallower areas.
 Eggs and juveniles float freely in the ocean, and are not protected by parents, which makes them easy prey for larger fish.
 Habitat preference is genetically coded in juveniles, which helps them to choose the optimal microhabitat in a fluctuating environment.
 Habitat preference is only observed in juvenile fish up to the age of 30 days, while adult fish do not show any habitat preference.
 Both adults and juveniles feed on small crustaceans, such as shrimp and crabs, as well as smaller fish and sea urchins.

 The fish's average life span is between 20 and 40 years.